 Maybe you love the endorphin rush of a good workout so much that you don’t want to go a day without it.
 Perhaps exercise helps you feel present in your body, and you worry that without it you won’t have as good of a mindset.
-Or, you might use exercise to keep yourself from having to be concerned about your food intake, as our metabolisms stay raised for hours after we finish our workouts.
+Or, you might use exercise to keep yourself from having to be concerned about your food intake.
 Whatever the reason, too much of a good thing is possible, so we’re here to help you recognize whether or not your exercise habits might be pushing your mind and body too hard.
 Let’s discuss how you can figure out if you’re overtraining, and what to do about it if you are.

 Is It Possible to Over-Exercise?

 Yes, it is definitely possible to over-exercise.
 When too much focus is put on any one part of our lives, there can be a negative impact on everything else.
 How much equals too much is a more individualized question, though.
-We know that 45-60 minutes a day results in a significant reduction of risk of early death, and that for general health, 15-30 minutes a day will do.
+We know that 45-60 minutes a day is generally recommended, but even as little as 15 minutes a day will reduce mortality risk and extend life expectancy.
 That doesn’t automatically mean that if you exercise more than that, you’re over-exercising, but it also doesn’t mean that if you exercise significantly more, you’re automatically going to reap a whole lot more rewards.
 In fact, you may instead be causing yourself harm.